1

 -

-Pet Warning: Berries can be mildly toxic if ingested
+Pet Warning: Contains toxic berries if ingested in large quantities -

 Care Tips